How to Choose the Best Payroll Service Provider for Your Staffing Firm

 The Best Payroll Service Companies for Staffing Agencies

-Paychex – This is another online option that allows you to keep payroll responsibility in-house, but doesn’t require an accounting expert to do it.
+This is another online option that allows you to keep payroll responsibility in-house.
+However, this doesn’t require an accounting expert to do it.
 If your needs are relatively small, and you have the time to input and review data, this is often an affordable option for smaller businesses.

-The cost of payroll outsourcing has decreased dramatically over the last few years, mostly because of the availability of online resources for business owners.
+The cost of payroll outsourcing has decreased dramatically over the last few years.
+This is mostly because of the availability of online resources for business owners.
 If this is a part of your staffing business you’d rather leave to someone else, choose a company that can meet your expectations.